 In addition to estimating monthly principal & interest payments this calculator also helps buyers estimate the other monthly fees associated with home ownership including property taxes, insurance, along with any association dues.
 After calculating results users can also create side-by-side printer-friendly amortization schedules.

-We publish current mortgage rates in an interactive table which allows you to compare and contrast monthly payments and interest rates for fixed & ARM loan options.
+We publish current Cambridge mortgage rates in an interactive table which allows you to compare and contrast monthly payments and interest rates for fixed & ARM loan options.

 ARM vs Fixed Rate Mortgage Calculator

-Current 30-YR Fixed Mortgage Rates
+Current Cambridge 30-YR Fixed Mortgage Rates

-The following table highlights current mortgage rates.
+The following table highlights current Cambridge mortgage rates.
 By default 30-year purchase loans are displayed.
 Clicking on the refinance button switches loans to refinance.
 Other loan adjustment options including price, down payment, home location, credit score, term & ARM options are available for selection in the filters area at the top of the table.

 Comparing Adjustable-rate Loans with Fixed-rate Mortgages